Modifying Banded Objects

 To delete a banded panel from a banned object, right-click the panel and select Delete.
 Note that you cannot delete a panel of a certain type if it is the only one of that type.

 - Hiding a banded panel

 To hide a banded panel from view, right-click the panel, and then select Hide.

 - Showing a hidden banded panel

-- Select Hidden Objects on the View menu tab.
-Designer then displays the hidden panel and marks them with two triangles.
+- Check the item Hidden Objects on the View tab, and the hidden panel will then be displayed and marked with two triangles.

-- Clear Hidden Objects on the View menu as it does not show you a true view of your report.
+- Turn off Hidden Objects on the View menu as it will not show you a true view of your report.

 - Resizing a banded panel

 - For a vertical or cross (mailing label) banded object, drag the boundary below the banded panel until the panel is at the required height.

 - For a horizontal banded object, drag the boundary on the right side of the banded panel until the panel is at the required width.